 If you're already a Root auto insurance customer, the company also provides homeowners insurance through a partnership with Homesite for bundling with your existing policy.
 Keep in mind that home insurance through Root is not available as a standalone insurance policy — you must first be enrolled in Root's car insurance program to be eligible.

-Root insurance considerations
+Root renters insurance review

 Root works a little differently than other car insurance companies.
 Because it measures your driving habits through a mobile app, Root car insurance may not be the best choice for high-risk drivers or those who find themselves driving an excessive amount.
 Things like hard braking and mileage are measured and incorporated into your insurance rates.
 However, if you are a relatively safe driver, you might even be able to save money.
 With a wide range of car insurance coverage options, it could be a good fit for many motorists.